Roboroads/laravel-tinker/.github/ISSUE_TEMPLATE/bug_report.md

 What did you do to encounter the bug?

 **Expected behavior**
-What should have happened (if that wasn't clear yet)?
+If the description didn't make it clear enough, what should have happened?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Environment (please complete the following information):**
- - IDE: [e.g. iPHPStorm 2020.2.1]
+ - IDE & Version: [e.g. PHPStorm 2020.2.1]
  - PHP Version: [e.g. 7.4] (Find out with `php -v`)
- - Interpreter type: (One of the following: Local / Remote / Docker / Docker-compose)
+ - Interpreter Type: (One of the following: Local / Remote / Docker / Docker-compose)
  - Laravel Version: [e.g. 7.3.0] (Find out with `composer show laravel/framework`)
  - Tinker version: [e.g. 2.3.0] (Find out with `composer show laravel/tinker`)